 Show backups for a date range: Only display data within the data range you specify.

 Enter the restore options for the Amazon instance.

 Click Submit to run the restore job.

 After VM conversion, if a source VM had dynamic disks that use spanned or striped volumes, the volumes in the converted VM might be marked as Failed in Disk Management.
 You must bring these disks online manually using Disk Management.
 To bring the disks back online, perform an Import Foreign Disks operation on the guest VM for the disk group that contains failed disks.
-As noted in Description of Disk Groups in Windows Disk Management, import the entire disk group in one operation rather than performing a partial import.
+Import the entire disk group in one operation rather than performing a partial import.